-Our Board has established an audit committee (the "Audit Committee"), a compensation committee (the "Compensation Committee") and a nominating and corporate governance committee (the "Nominating and Corporate Governance Committee").
+Upon the effectiveness of the registration statement of which this prospectus forms a part, our Board will have three standing committees: (i) an audit committee (the "Audit Committee"); (ii) a compensation committee (the "Compensation Committee"); and (iii) a nominating and corporate governance committee (the "Nominating and Corporate Governance Committee").
 Our Board has not yet adopted procedures by which stockholders may recommend nominees to the Board.
 The composition and responsibilities of each of the committees of our Board is described below.
 Members serve on these committees until their resignation or until as otherwise determined by our Board.